-Included in the balance of \$110.5 million at December 25, 2010, are \$78.3 million of net uncertain tax positions that, if recognized, would affect the effective tax rate.
+Included in the balance of \$110.5 million at December 25, 2010, are \$78.3 million of net unrecognized tax benefits that, if recognized, would affect the effective tax rate.
 The difference of \$32.2 million primarily results from positions which if sustained would be fully offset by a valuation allowance.